bargei/NoC264/README.md

          Start from 3.3
          CPU name     = nios2_gen2_0
          Project name = Parser_Node
-         To run: use "Debug As" instead of "Run As" While editing BSP: under drivers uncheck timer_0
+         While editing BSP: under drivers uncheck timer_0 (pull/drag down a bit to see it) Also, under Software Packages, check the altera_hostfs To run: use "Debug As" instead of "Run As".
+New window will open, where you should click on Run icon.
+         And watch monitor for the show! :-)